Glossary of Terms

 Tetrahydrocannabinol (THC)

-Is the compound in Cannabis responsible for its intoxicating, and many of its medical, effects.
+Is the compound in Cannabis responsible for intoxication and many of its medicinal effects.
 It causes a high, alleviates pain, reduces nausea, and is being investigated for numerous other medical conditions.
-The most common compound produced in Cannabis varieties that have been bred for recreational and medicinal use.
-The activated form of THC, Δ9-THC, causes the intoxicating feelings generally associated with consuming Cannabis and being ‘high’.
-THC causes intoxication by binding to the CB1 receptor in our bodies.
+The activated (heated) form of THC causes intoxication by binding to the CB1 receptor in our bodies.
 It also binds to the CB2 receptor and stimulates our immune system.
-Mnemonic device: The High Causer.
 See "cannabinoids, phytocannabinoids".

 Tetrahydrocannabinolic Acid (THCA)